GrosvenorTechnology/OemAccessApi/documentation/API/Overview.md

 ## Versioning

-New entries may be added to message schemas in future version, therefor it is best practice to ignore unknown properties rather than cause an exception on the unknown data.
+New entries may be added to message schemas in future version, therefore it is best practice to ignore unknown properties rather than cause an exception on the unknown data.
 Removal of properties will be deemed a braking change.

 ## Protocol Basics